/LTCG (Link-time Code Generation)

 /LTCG and MSIL Modules

 /LTCG can accept native object files, and mixed native/managed object files (compiled by using /clr).
-The /clr:pure and /clr:safe compiler options are deprecated in Visual Studio 2015 and unsupported in Visual Studio 2017.
+The /clr:pure and /clr:safe compiler options are deprecated in Visual Studio 2015 and unsupported in Visual Studio 2017 and later.

 /LTCG:PGI does not accept native modules compiled by using /GL and /clr